Heart Attacks Explained: Common and Less-Known Causes You Should Understand

 Two key, modifiable drivers of poor metabolic health are:

 This reset is not a fad diet or quick fix.
-It is a structured intervention designed to change your body from the inside out, addressing the root causes of your metabolic problems.
+It is a structured intervention we use in our cardiometabolic clinic designed to change your body from the inside out, addressing the root causes of your metabolic problems.
 Here is what it involves:

 In this non -diabetic patient with a normal HbA1c, there are an average of 2 glucose excursions of blood glucose > 7.8 mmol/L per day related to carbohydrate intake, a pattern seen in many similar patients.

-For individuals with prediabetes or glucose dysregulation, CGM can be transformative.
-It helps you to:
+For individuals with prediabetes or early glucose dysregulation, CGM can be a powerful educational tool.
+It helps patients to:

-As visceral fat is reduced, it is vital to protect and build muscle mass — particularly for individuals over the age of 50.
+As visceral fat is reduced, it is vital to protect and build muscle mass and strength — particularly for individuals over the age of 50.
 This requires two key elements:

 Most people do not consume sufficient protein for metabolic health.
 In this programme, we aim for: